surifirstpin/biplus_documentation/docs/Visualization.md

   - Dash

 - **Reverse scale** on selecting this checkbox it displays the inverse values.
-**For Instance :** if the 10 highest values are shown and the box is checked, then chart will  show the 10 lowest values.
+**For Instance :** if the chart displays the 10 highest values, on Checking Reverse Scale , it displays 10 lowest values.

 - **Show ticklabels** on selecting the checkbox  it enables measure values on y-axis.